Become a More Profitable Self-Employed Professional - By Leveraging The Power of Digital

 He is the co-author of several digital transformation publications and over 600 posts at robllewellyn.com and other sites.
 He has been ranked as the world's 3rd most influential digital transformation individual and with over 40,000 followers is said to have one the top 20 must-follow digital transformation Twitter accounts.

-Rob's 'Transform' newsletter (previously known as CXO Weekly) is read throughout the world by those who appreciate the complexity of transformation management - which includes leaders from Deloitte, PwC, KPMG, SAP, Accenture, Mendix, HP, Dell, multi-nationals, start-ups, governments and universities.
+Rob's 'Transform' newsletter (previously known as CXO Weekly) is read throughout the world by those who appreciate the complexity of transformation management - which includes leaders from Deloitte, PwC, KPMG, SAP, Accenture, Mendix, HP, Dell, multi-nationals, start-ups, governments and well-known universities throughout the world.